ArenKDesai/Aren-s-Notes/botany lec.md

 ### Asexual Reproduction
 Produces genetically identical offspring (clones) via mitosis ([[Plant Cells]]).
 There are a few common methods:
-1. Vegetative propagation.
+1. **Vegetative propagation**.
 Plants form as a random number of offshoots, kinda like vertical tree of clones.
 Ex: runners in strawberries, the "eyes" of potatoes, aspen clones, etc.
-2. Fragmentation.
+2. **Fragmentation**.
+A part breaks off